 I’ll touch on some of these concepts below.

-7 Best Practices for Managing and Using Customer Data
+7 Best Practices for Customer Data Management

 Best practices for successful customer data management span a wide array.
 Here are 7 items to think about.

-① Collect data in adherence to GDPR regulations
+1. Collect Data in Adherence to GDPR

 For too long, many brands have been using poor data collection practices to get as many registrants, sign-ups, and transactions as possible — without a plan for how they would communicate with those people going forward.